esp-rs/book/src/application-development/alloc.md

 ## Configurable Memory Placement and Reclaimed RAM

-On systems with non-contiguous memory, `cfg` options can be used to control where memory is placed.
+On chips, like the esp32 with non-contiguous memory, `cfg` options can be used to control where memory is placed.
 This also allows accessing RAM that is otherwise unavailable, such as memory occupied by the 2nd stage bootloader.
-For supported chips, regions like `.dram2_uninit` (which would typically be reserved for static data) can be used as additional heap memory, optimizing available resources.
+For supported chips, regions like `.dram2_uninit` can be used as additional heap memory, optimizing available resources.

 ```rust
 // Use 64kB in dram2_seg for the heap, which is otherwise unused.